 Or this post on the 16 Great Ways to Repurpose an Open Formal Living Room.

 Feeling inspired?
-Now you know how to paint rusty metal furniture.
+Now you know how to remove rust from metal furniture.
 Have fun and let me know if you have questions.

 nicola hopwood